-The importance of healthy and well employees, and the impact on the UK economy and businesses, was recognised in both Dame Carol Black's review in 2008 "Working for a Healthier Tomorrow" and in the HSE 2009 strategy "The Health and Safety of Great Britain - be part of the Solution".
+The importance of healthy and well employees, and the impact on the UK economy and businesses, was recognised in both Dame Carol Black's review in 2008 "Working for a Healthier Tomorrow", in the HSE's 2009 strategy "The Health and Safety of Great Britain - be part of the Solution" and in the new GB Strategy for 2016 'Helping Great Britain Work Well'.
 There is a clear linkage between well and healthy people and productivity.
 Consequently there is the need to maximise performance through managing the wellbeing of our people, both at a workplace and individual level.

-This Health and Wellbeing Framework has been developed by Members of the ENA Occupational Health Committee in response to the above initiatives.
+This Health and Wellbeing Framework has been developed by Members of ENA's Occupational Health Committee in response to the above initiatives.
 It aims to facilitate continuously improving health performance against a set of agreed protocols, which encapsulate all the requirements of an effective health and wellbeing programme.
 Within each company, sustained improvements will then be dependent on establishing systems and supportive cultures accompanied by strong leadership.